Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ### WiFi Manager

-These settings are used to configure the WiFi Manager, an instance of the WiFiManager (see [dependencies](#dependencies)) class.
+These settings are used to configure the WiFi Manager, an instance of the WiFiManager class (see [dependencies](#dependencies)).
 This class enables the configuration of the WiFi network and MQTT broker through an access point hosted by the controller, rather than being hard coded into the software.

 - `AP_NAME string`
 - `AP_PASSWORD string`